-Even though it gives a rough estimate of your household carbon footprint, the UN's calculator can retrieve your carbon footprint in just a few minutes.
+Even though it gives a rough estimate of your household's carbon footprint, the UN's calculator can retrieve your carbon footprint in just a few minutes.
 It will provide you with a first shot of where you are standing right now to start your journey towards sustainability.

-After getting your result and comparing it with your country's and the world's average, you will be invited to offset your footprint.
+After getting your results and comparing it with your country's and the world's average, you will be invited to offset your footprint.
 The United Nations carry out many green projects that you can support to remove your emissions.

 Since 2003, the Global Footprint Network has raised awareness on humanity's depletion of natural resources, more than nature can regenerate.
-The Network works with NGOs, governments, and businesses to provide insights and data for their risk and sustainability assessment.
+The Network works with NGOs, governments, and businesses to provide insights and data for their risk and sustainability assessments.
 The Global Footprint Network also designs and executes campaigns that advance sustainability.

 Their core concept is the Ecological Footprint: a comprehensive sustainability metric that considers the individuals or business footprint and the ecological/deficit reserve of the country they belong to.

 After completing the Quiz, you will know how many Earths we would need if everyone lived like you!
 Will you dare to take the Quiz?
 Here are my results: